olafwied/olafwied.github.io/_posts/core-samples/2018-06-08-understanding the expectation maximization steps.md

 $$= \mathbb{E}_q \log P(X,T \mid \theta) + const$$.

 Often times, e.g. for a Gaussian distribution or if otherwise properly chosen, this function is relatively easy to optimize (or even concave with a global optimum).
+(We will discuss variational inference and other powerful approximate methods in later posts!)

 ## The General Form of EM (revisisted)